 - 2.3m draft, 33 ton displacement with 134 hp Perkins Sabre engine

-- Navigational equipment includes echo-sounder, Global Positioning System (GPS) and electronic chart plotter
+- Navigational equipment includes echo-sounder, Global Positioning System (GPS), electronic chart plotter, radar and AIS (Automated Information System)

 Onboard Silurian Blog

-Most weeks from April to October Silurian is either monitoring the waters of the west coast of Scotland for whales, dolphins, and porpoises, or visiting Hebridean schools as a floating classroom.
+Most weeks from April to October Silurian is either monitoring the waters off the west coast of Scotland for whales, dolphins, and porpoises, and other marine mega-fauna, or visiting Hebridean schools as a floating classroom.

 Keep in touch with HWDT’s scientists, education team and volunteers as they travel the waters of the Hebrides.
 We update the blog as often as possible over the summer months, so you can find out where we’ve been and the wildlife we have encountered.
 Visit the 'Onboard Silurian' blog.